jkillingsworth/jkillingsworth.com/_posts/2018-10-11-least-squares-and-normal-distributions.md

     \end{document}
 {% endlatex %}

 Let's call this the log-likelihood function.
-Since the natural logarithm function is monotonically increasing function, we can maximize the log-likelihood function and get the same result we would get if we maximized the original likelihood function.
+Since the natural logarithm function is a monotonically increasing function, we can maximize the log-likelihood function and get the same result we would get if we maximized the original likelihood function.
 Here are the partial derivatives of the log-likelihood function with respect to each of the coefficients:

 {% latex fig-18 %}
     \documentclass[varwidth]{standalone}